 How do I know if the FarmShare Program will be a good fit for me?
 Our members come to the farm from a variety of backgrounds and stages in their lives, but they all value good food, enjoy trying new foods, and set aside time each day to cook.
 They value learning about the farm and testing out new recipes.
 They value their health and recognize the importance of nutrient dense foods in their diet.
 They value developing a relationship with their farmer so that they can become more informed consumers.
 In our experience, people that have very busy schedules or enjoy only specific foods usually prefer to shop at the grocery store or farmers market.

 How will the FarmShare be set up?
 Inside our little red barn there will be signs indicating what is available as part of the share each week.
-Members can then “check out” their selections as they exit the barn, as well as purchase additional produce or meat to supplement their share.
+Members can then “check out” their selections as they exit the barn, as well as purchase additional produce to supplement their share.

 Members are asked to bring at least one bag with them to pick-up each week to bring their share home in.